vshymanskyy/muon/README.md

 #### µON grammar

+This grammar can be visualized using http://www.bottlecaps.de/rr/ui :

     object ::= ( '\5' (string '\0' object)+ '\0' )?  /* optional meta-information */
                ( string '\0'                         /* string */
                | '\1' digits '\0' raw-data           /* binary */